sronen/pnlp-final-project/classify/readme_classify.txt

 Run: python featured_article_downloader.py corpus_path

-Creates a folder containing bio articles in relatively plain text (there are still some tags), with a sub-folder for each category; each aritlce is stored in its own text file.=
+Creates a folder containing bio articles in relatively plain text (there are still some tags), with a sub-folder for each category; each aritlce is stored in its own text file.

+French: python featured_article_downloader.py french english_path french_path (requires you to have already downloaded the English articles.
+This script goes and downloads the French versions of all those articles.)

 2) Run classifier: TF*IDF